Guide

 5. Professional, consistent design

 You don't need a designer.
 You need consistency: one font family, one color system, proper spacing, and sharp images.
+This matters especially above the fold, where visitors make their first credibility call.
+A blurry hero image or a headline in a different font than the body copy signals a site that wasn't finished.

 6. Third-party validation